Kimberley Process Certification Scheme: Annual report

-Global Witness
+Criticism

 Global Witness is a London-based NGO, a key member of the KPCS and was one of the first organizations to bring the issue of 'conflict diamonds' to international attention.
-They state that a report they wrote, "A Rough Trade," was partial inspiration for the film Blood Diamond.
+They state that a report they wrote, "A Rough Trade", was partial inspiration for the film Blood Diamond.
 According to Global Witness, the Kimberley Process has ultimately failed to stem the flow of conflict diamonds, leading them to abandon the scheme in 2011.

-Criticism

 In December 2013, the World Policy Journal published an investigative report by journalists Khadija Sharife and John Grobler.
 This showed that a minimum of $3.5 billion in KP-certified diamonds from Angola and Democratic Republic of Congo (DRC) had been moved through KP-certified tax havens such as Dubai and Switzerland.
 This was in collaboration with self-regulating 'KP-approved' governments including Angola; arms dealers such as Arkadi Gaydamak, diamond magnate Lev Leviev and certain international banks.